 Bethany’s Local Outreach Team supports numerous ministries in the Seattle region.
 The ones listed here are part of our annual budget.
-Our Local Outreach team meets about 5-6x/year, and we love to have new people join us as we focus on things such as the ministry of reconciliation, reaching out to refugees, connecting with the Seattle Police Department, supporting homeless youth.
-For more information, contact Charis Hnin, our elder for Local Outreach, or Lynne Faris Blessing, Pastor for Outreach.
+Our Local Outreach team meets about 4-6x/year, and we love to have new people join us as we focus on things such as the ministry of reconciliation, reaching out to refugees, connecting with the Seattle Police Department, supporting homeless youth.
+For more information, contact Milt Smith and Misty Grieger, our Elders for Local Outreach.

 Museum Without Walls

 Museum Without Walls introduces participants of all ages to historical instances of intolerance and racism through the voices of individuals who experienced these events.

 We partner with youth to exit street life.
 Since our inception in 1978 in downtown Seattle, NH has connected youth experiencing homelessness to resources they need to exit street life through basic resources and positive relationships.

 In community with the local Church, World Relief Seattle envisions the most vulnerable people transformed economically, socially, and spiritually.
 World Relief Seattle strives to be a sustainable, holistic ministry of compassion, and practical support.